Kaetram/Kaetram-Open/README.md

 ### Prerequisites

-You must first [install Node.js](https://nodejs.org/en/download/) to run the server, and [install MongoDB](https://www.mongodb.com/download-center/community) database to store user data.
+You must first [install Node.js](https://nodejs.org/en/download/) to run the workspace, and optionally [install MongoDB](https://www.mongodb.com/download-center/community) to store user data on the server.

 #### NOTE: Node.js

-> We recommend you use Node.js version greater or equal to `12.0.0` in order to have the
+> We recommend you use Node.js version greater than or equal to `12.0.0` in order to have the most
-> most stable experience when developing/experimenting with Kaetram.
-Older versions may work
+> stable experience when developing/experimenting with Kaetram.
+Older versions would not work with
-> but have not been tested.
+> our current packages.

 #### NOTE: MongoDB